Chesty Bond: Origins

-The nexus between cartooning and the advertising of Bonds Athletic vests began in October 1936 with a series of crudely-drawn cartoons used in advertisements for the singlet in Australian Women's Weekly.
+The nexus between cartooning and the advertising of Bonds Athletic vests began in October 1936 with a series of crudely drawn cartoons used in advertisements for the singlet in Australian Women's Weekly.

 The first Bonds advertising comic-strip, called Embarrassing Moments from History, commenced in March 1937.
-The advertising strip appeared in various eastern Australian newspapers, initially made up of comic-strips illustrated by the artists Syd Nicholls, Syd Miller, George C. Little and 'Wep' (Walter Pidgeon).
+The advertising strip appeared in various eastern Australian newspapers, initially made up of comic-strips illustrated by the artists Syd Nicholls, Syd Miller, George C. Little and 'Wep' (William E. Pidgeon).
 The strips consisted of separate vignettes featuring historical, biblical and fictional characters, always somehow involving a "Bonds Athletic vest" (singlet).
 After the initial strips appeared and had been re-run, new comic-strips in the series began to be published from October 1937, all drawn by Miller.
 In the creation of the Bonds advertising content, Syd Miller collaborated with Ted Moloney, who worked for the J. Walter Thompson advertising agency.
 Moloney and Miller had known each other since the 1930s when they both worked for Smith's Weekly newspaper.
 The Embarrassing Moments from History advertising comic-strip continued to appear in newspapers until the end of 1939, though no new strips were drawn after October 1938.

 In late 1939 Miller began to illustrate new advertising comic-strips for Bonds called Aussie History.
 It was a similar concept to the Embarrassing Moments from History content, but with a focus on Australian history.
 Like its predecessor, the Aussie History advertising comic-strip was published and re-run in various newspapers.
 It was relatively short-lived, appearing only from August to December 1939.
 Several of the characters depicted in the Aussie History series had resonances with the 'Chesty Bond' character as it was later developed.

 The 'Chesty Bond' character was a co-creation of Miller and Moloney.
 It was Ted Moloney who suggested to Miller the name "Chesty Bond" as "an image character" for their cartoon advertisements.
 The concept, as devised between the advertising account manager and the artist, was an "heroic straight man", who was "strong, ... kind, likeable, good-looking, but not a male model, and not a comic idiot".
 He would be "an Australian strong man... made super by or when he was wearing his Bonds singlet".
 Miller set about sketching ideas for the character.
 Chesty Bond's distinctive chin was inspired by the jawline of Jack Lang, New South Wales Premier during the Depression years, a feature of the politician's face invariably utilised by cartoonists and caricaturists.

 It was usually Moloney who wrote the script for each advertising comic-strip, but on the first occasion Chesty Bond was published, Moloney had to travel to Melbourne and Miller was required to both write and illustrate the strip.
 The first Chesty Bond comic-strip was published in Sydney's The Sun newspaper on Tuesday, 19 March 1940.